 The end-user needs Read access to most tabs in Align in the Admin section, and Edit access on the Object Lifecycles, Object Workflows, Objects, Object Messages, and Object Web Actions sections.

 In the Objects tab, the end-user needs Create, Read, Update object permission on the Model Territory object.

 The end-user needs access to most tabs in the Tabs section.
-Generally, all tabs are given access to.
+Generally, all tabs are given access the user.

-1.b The Users in the Align instance needs edit access to the relevant roles of the Model Territory Lifecycle State.
+The Users in the Align instance need edit access to the relevant roles of the Model Territory Lifecycle State.
 This is a global permission section.

 This page can be accessed by navigating to Business Admin --> Object Lifecycles --> Territory Model Lifecycle: